Book Book Your Stay

 Tips

 Bring a headlamp (and a backup light) and wear shoes you don't mind getting dirty.
 Stay cautious during rain—flooding is possible.
-The cave is closed from October through April to protect hibernating bats; visit May through September.
+Seasonal bat closures can apply in colder months, so verify current Dixie National Forest access before you go.

 When to go